curl/everything-curl/libcurl.md

 libcurl is a library of functions that are provided with a C API, for applications written in C. You can easily use it from C++ too, with only a few considerations (see [libcurl for C++ programmers](libcurl/cplusplus.md)).
-For other languages, there exist "bindings" that work as intermediate layers between libcurl the library and corresponding functions for the particular language you like.
+For other languages, there exist *bindings* that work as intermediate layers between libcurl the library and corresponding functions for the particular language you like.